hashkat/hashkat/docs/tutorial04.md

     0.5
 ```

-In the **rates** subsection of the **INFILE.yaml**, we will change the 'add' rate value to 1.0, so that one agent will be added to the network per simulated minute.
+In the rates subsection of **INFILE.yaml**, we will change the 'add' rate to 1.0, meaning one agent will be added to the network per simulated minute.

 ```python
 rates:
   add: {function: constant, value: 1.0}
 ```

-Now we will also look at follow_ranks.
-Generally, agents are grouped into 'bins' to simplify graphing and for data collection.
+Now we look at follow_ranks.
+Generally, agents are grouped into 'bins' for data collection.
 Many agents are placed in a bin based on their similarity (ie similar number of tweets, retweets & followers).

-The follow_ranks are essential to the twitter_suggest follow model because new following is based on an agent's existing number of followers.
-Therefore, we must know the exact number of followers a person has in order to decide if they get new followers.
-The follow_rank bins change range, from 0 to maximum, and to increment by 1.
-There may still be many agents per bin.

 ```python
 tweet_ranks: